Financial-Times/upp-aggregate-healthcheck/README.md

  * The Kubernetes service should have __hasHealthcheck: "true"__ label.
  * The container should have Kubernetes `readinessProbe` configured to check the `__gtg` endpoint of the app
  * The app should have `__gtg` and `__health` endpoints.
- * Optionally the Kubernetes service can have:
-   - `isResilient: "false"` label which will cause the service to be unhealthy if there is at least one pod that is unhealthy.
-Default value for `isResilient` flag is `true`
-   - `isDaemon: "true"` label which indicates that the pods are managed by a daemonSet instead of a deployment.
-Default value for `isDaemon` flag is `false`, meaning that pods are managed by a Deployment.

 ## How to configure categories for aggregate-healthcheck
   Categories are stored in Kubernetes ConfigMaps.